CREATIVE MOVEMENT DIRECTOR / CHOREOGRAPHER / ARTIST

 Currently, Zoe creates & curates live performances and visual projections for UTOPIA – the soulful house music & dance experience birthed in Leimert Park during the pandemic that has since become one of LA's most well-known weekly events.
 Featured artists have included the iconic House of Ninja & international house dancer Toyin Sogunro performing alongside legendary DJs Tony Touch, Rashida, KG Superstar, Ade & many more at venues such as Grand Park, The Peppermint Club and Mama Shelter Hotel.

-Raised by a civil rights/anti-war activist and pioneer of expressive arts therapies, Zoe grew up with the understanding that dance and the arts are unequivocally linked to the fight for social justice and equity for all.
+Raised by a civil rights/anti-war activist and pioneer of expressive arts therapies, Zoe grew up with the understanding that dance and the arts are deeply woven into the fabric of the fight for social justice.
 She is passionately committed to educating/mentoring the next generation of dance-artists and has been teaching since she was 16 years old.
 She is currently adjunct faculty at Hussian College (formerly The Studio School) in their BFA Commercial Dance Program.
 Zoe also works regularly with dancers, DJs and artists in the community to bring authentic, dance-centric events to venues throughout LA & beyond — in the spirit of bringing movement to more people...

 and elevating our field as a whole.